KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/organization---codingandcocktails-folder.md

-# Create a Folder For Coding & Cocktails Work
+# Organization: Create a Folder For Coding & Cocktails Work

 > We use the terms `Folder` and `Directory` interchangably.
 They mean the same thing